JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

         @Test
         fun myTest(){
+            // Declaration of a mock UI to demonstrate API calls
-            // Declare the UI state that will be tested rule.setContent {
+            // Add your own declarations as needed rule.setContent {
                 var text by remember { mutableStateOf("Hello") }
                 Text(